overture-stack/website/markdown/documentation/score/docker-install/configuration/authentication.md

 #### Permissions

 Permissions are the final decision-making mechanism connecting resources, scopes, and policies.
 They define which users or groups can access which resources under what circumstances.
 Permissions are evaluated based on the evaluation strategy chosen (e.g., Affirmative, Unanimous, or Consensus).
 Permissions can be resource-based, meaning they apply directly to a resource, or they can be scope-based, meaning they apply to a scope or combination of scopes and resources.
-For more information see [inset](relvant-doc)
+For more details, checkout the following [Keycloak documentation](https://www.keycloak.org/docs/latest/authorization_services/index.html#permission)

 1. Select the **permissions tab**, click **"Create Permission"** and from the dropdown select **"Create resource-based permission**.
 2. Assign the newly created resource, scope, and policy.
 Select `Affirmative strategy`.